andrasq/node-qnit/Readme.md

 printf supports the following conversions:

 - `%s` - interpolate a string into the output
-- `%d` - an decimal number.
+- `%d` - a decimal number.
 Unlike traditional `printf`, this will print floats as floats.
 - `%f` - a floating-point value
 - `%i` - a decimal integer.
 The integer conversions truncate the value.
 - `%x` - a hexadecimal integer